HEGSRR/RPl-Spielman-2020/docs/report/analysis_plan.md

 **Standard Metadata**

 - `Abstract`: Brief description of the data source
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
+- `Spatial Coverage`: United States
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Resolution`: county and county-equivalents
 - `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
+- `Temporal Coverage`: 2008-2012
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
+- `Temporal Resolution`: One-time observations
-- `Lineage`: Describe and/or cite data sources and/or methodological steps used to create this data source
+- `Lineage`: Obtained directly from the census via API
 - `Distribution`: Describe how the data is distributed, including any persistent identifier (e.g. DOI) or URL for data access
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: State result of quality assessment or state "Quality unknown"